Pre-training via Denoising for Molecular Property Prediction: Experiments

 \subsection{Results on OC20}

 Next, we consider the Open Catalyst 2020 benchmark focusing on the downstream task of predicting the relaxed energy from the initial structure (IS2RE).
 We compared GNS with Noisy Nodes trained from scratch versus using pre-trained parameters.
 We experimented with two options for pre-training: (1) pre-training via denoising on \pcq{}, and (2) pre-training via denoising on OC20 itself.
-For the latter, we follow \poscite{godwin2022simple} approach of letting the denoising target be the relaxed (equilibrium) structure, while the perturbed input is a random interpolation between the initial and relaxed structures with added Gaussian noise -- this loosely corresponds to the IS2RS task with additional noise.
+For the latter, we follow \poscite{godwin2022simple} approach of letting the denoising target be the relaxed structure, while the perturbed input is a random interpolation between the initial and relaxed structures with added Gaussian noise -- this corresponds to the IS2RS task with additional noise.
 As shown in Figure \ref{oc-desk-size} (left), pre-training on \pcq{} offers no benefit for validation performance on IS2RE, however pre-training on OC20 leads to considerably faster convergence but the same final performance.
 The lack of transfer from \pcq{} to OC20 is likely due to the difference in nature of the two datasets and the small element overlap as discussed in \cref{sec:datasets,fig:dataset-stats} (right).
 On the other hand, faster convergence from using parameters pre-trained on OC20 suggests that denoising learned meaningful features.
 Unsurprisingly, the final performance is unchanged since the upstream and downstream datasets are the same in this case, so pre-training with denoising is identical to the auxiliary task of applying Noisy Nodes.
+The performance achieved is also competitive with other models in the literature as shown in \cref{tab:oc20-baselines}.